-Values-based recruitment and retention online events (Skills for Care)
+Values-based recruitment (Skills for Care)

 Why is people performance management important?

 You are responsible for ensuring that your team members are performing in ways that are guided by the values important to your organisation and to the health and social care sector.